Joe Buck: Personal life

+From 1993 to 2011, Buck was married to Ann Archambault, with whom he has two daughters, Natalie and Trudy.
+He married former NFL Network and now ESPN reporter and former Bronco cheerleader Michelle Beisner on April 12, 2014.
+They have twin sons, Blake and Wyatt.
+The couple reside in Ladue, Missouri.

+Buck is a fan and season ticket holder of the NHL's St. Louis Blues.
+He revealed in a tweet in 2023 that he was a Houston Oilers fan growing up, and he supports the St. Louis Cardinals in baseball.

 Vocal cord ailment

 In 2011, shortly after broadcasting Super Bowl XLV for Fox, Buck claimed to have developed a virus on the nerves of his left vocal fold.
-Despite the ailment, which according to Buck "came out of the blue" and hampered his ability to raise his voice, he continued to broadcast baseball for Fox during the 2011 season, and resumed as the network's lead NFL announcer that fall.
+Despite the ailment, which according to Buck "came out of the blue" and hampered his ability to raise his voice, he continued to broadcast baseball for Fox during the 2011 season and resumed as Fox's lead NFL announcer that fall.

 In 2016, Buck revealed that the problem was not due to a virus, but rather to vocal cord paralysis likely caused by anesthesia used during multiple hair transplantation procedures.